harmittaa/imandst-hackathon-ventilator-docs/README.md

 4. **Your device might kill someone**.
 If the device is not properly calibrated or malfunctions it might lead to serious injury or the death of a patient.
 5. **Consider building Class I medical devices**.
 There is a currently a shortage of not only ventilators but, for example, face shields.
 Building a face shield is a much more simple task and is not going to kill anyone in case of a malfunction.
 6. **Give back to the maker community**.
 Share your ideas and experiences, connect with other makers and improve this open source documentation, so others can move faster with their builds
+7. **Do you have a contact within the medical community?** Share their insights with the rest of the community so everyone can update their approaches based on it.

 ## Regulatory considerations